 HOUSEMADE COCKTAIL INGREDIENTS

 You can make a range of great syrups and other additions for your cocktails at home – you’ll often get better tasting, more cost-effective results, and you can personalize them to your own tastes and preferences.
-Here are some recipes to get you started, and the ones you’ll need to make the drinks in our cocktail repository right now.
+Here are some recipes to get you started, including many of the ones you’d need to make the drinks in our cocktail repository.

 1½ cup white sugar